aerickt/lapwing-for-beginners/src/Chapter-14.md

 ### Folding

 > This section on folding is mostly for your interest only.
 It is not a recommended technique at this point.
-A

-Folding is an advanced technique of using these suffix keys.
-It refers to including the suffix key in the previous stroke.
-This is only possible on some words—for example, it would not be possible to fold `-G` into the word "ache" as it already contains the `-G` key.

-Of the examples listed above, you would fold the suffix keys into the previous stroke like so:
+*Folding* is an advanced technique where extra keys are included in a stroke regardless of steno order.
+Folding a suffix key into a stroke is only possible if they key is not already present in another chord.
+Of the examples above, the following can be written with folded suffix keys:

 * fasting `TPAFGT`
 * knives `TPHAOEUFZ`